 This is why:

 We absolutely love Australia and its people.
 Traveling around here is ridiciuosly expensive but easy-going and realxing...
 A bit too easy for our liking though.
-Everyone understands you and there is a whole industry specialised on making your backpacking experience as comfortable and easy as possible.
+Everyone speaks your language and there is a whole industry specialised on making your backpacking experience as comfortable and easy as possible.

-We tried our best to make it a challenge and to get some adventure out of it but after a while we kind of longed to return to the nerve-racking challenge in Southeast Asia.
-Its way more interesting up there (and beer is SO MUCH cheaper) and also the fellow traveler you meet up there are...just next level.
+We tried our best to make it a challenge and to get some adventure out of it, but after a while we kind of longed to return to the nerve-racking challenge in Southeast Asia.
+It is way more interesting up there (and beer is SO MUCH cheaper) and also the fellow traveler you meet up there are...just next level backpacking.

-We planned to go back for a couple of months and leave OZ as soon as possible.
+Then we planned to go back just for a couple of months and leave OZ as soon as possible.